AMERICAN ANGUS ASSOCIATION - THE BUSINESS BREED

 The profitability and sustainability of beef cattle production depend on many factors, and cow longevity is certainly one of them.
 The Functional Longevity (FL) research expected progeny difference (EPD) was released by the American Angus Association® for breeders on October 25, and the trait’s purpose is to help further characterize relevant maternal traits, increasing the long-term success of breeders and profitability of cow-calf herds.

-The webinar will be presented by Esther Tarpoff and André Garcia.
+The webinar was be presented by Esther Tarpoff and André Garcia.

 • Esther Tarpoff, director of performance programs for the Association, holds a doctorate in Animal Science from Kansas State University, with a research emphasis in beef cattle data analytics.
 In her role, she works to assist breeders and Angus members in data submissions, herd management and recordkeeping and evaluating EPDs.
 Tarpoff has a passion for genetic selection and breed improvement and says she enjoys the opportunity to support members.